vsexton/Liri-node-app/README.md

 # Liri-node-app

 ##LIRI is a Language Interpretation and Recognition Interface.
-Use LIRI to get your latest tweets, find out about a song, or a movie, bands or just choose a random action from your own random file.
+Use LIRI to find out about a song, or a movie, bands or just choose a random action from your own random file.

 #Installs
 ##The package.json lists dependent node packages, but for your convenvice, these are the ones to install.